newtonmunene99/img-gallery/readme.md

 > npm i @themindleproject/img-gallery

-**You can now use img-gallery-image with img-loader to add lazy loading.**
+**You can now use img-gallery-image with img-gallery to add lazy loading.**

 This is a web component to help users integrate a masonry style image gallery in their websites and PWAs.
 <img src="./docs/assets/images/preview1.png" height="300">